miklosme/papers/src/app/home.md

+# Daily Digest (December 10, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a game-changing approach to multi-agent cooperation.

+Ever wondered if AI could learn to play nice like humans do?
+Researchers are taking [conventions from human Hanabi players](https://papers.miklos.dev/2412.06333) and teaching them to AI agents.
+This clever trick is boosting performance in the notoriously tricky card game, especially when three or more players are involved.
+It's not just about winning games, though – this breakthrough could revolutionize how AI agents communicate implicitly in all sorts of scenarios.

+Speaking of revolutionary, buckle up for a wild ride through the future of transportation modeling.
+Forget equations – we're talking [LLM-powered agents simulating individual travelers](https://papers.miklos.dev/2412.06681) in dynamic traffic networks.
+These digital doppelgangers come complete with memory, identity, and decision-making skills that mirror human cognition.
+The best part?
+They can learn and adapt on the fly, potentially transforming how we plan and optimize our cities.

+But wait, there's more!
+Industrial designers, your days of painstakingly crafting process diagrams might be numbered.
+A new [multi-agent system is automating the creation of PFDs and PIDs](https://papers.miklos.dev/2412.05937), bridging the gap between computational design and real-world implementation.
+This isn't just a time-saver – it's a potential game-changer for scaling up new material discoveries to industrial production.

+For the hardcore computer scientists out there, we've got a breakthrough in model checking.
+Researchers have cracked the code on [verifying strategic abilities in multi-agent systems with memory](https://papers.miklos.dev/2412.06706), even in asynchronous environments.
+This might sound dry, but it's crucial for ensuring the security and correctness of complex AI-driven applications.

+Last but not least, warehouse robots are getting a major IQ boost.
+A new system is using [AI to predict future tasks and pre-allocate them to robots](https://papers.miklos.dev/2412.06425), slashing idle time by over 50% in real-world tests.
+This isn't just about faster package delivery – it's a glimpse into the future of proactive, hyper-efficient AI coordination.

+That's all for today's AI digest.
+Remember, the future is being written in code, one research paper at a time.
+Stay curious, stay innovative, and we'll see you next time!

 # Daily Digest (December 9, 2024)

 Hold onto your neural networks, folks!
 We've got a thrilling lineup of cutting-edge AI research that's about to supercharge your multi-agent systems.
 Let's dive right in!